cyverse/irods-adm/coding-standards-bash.md

 https://cyverse.org/license.
 EOF
 }
 ```

 ### Function Comments

+__TODO review the following in a browser__

-Any function whose purpose isn't obvious or is part of a library should be documented with a
+Any function that is part of a library or whose purpose isn't obvious should have a leading comment
-comment immediately preceeding it's definition.
-A function comment should describe its function's
+that describing it.
+A function comment should describe its function's behavior and not its
-behavior and not its implementation.
-In addition to its purpose, the following should be described.
+implementation.
+It should describe the following as well.

 * any global or exported variables read or modified
+* usage of stdin and stdout
-* usage of stdin, stdout, and stderr
+* usage of stderr if it is used for something other than warning and error messages
 * any special return statuses other than zero for success and the default non-zero for failure

 ```bash